 — Lisa Su (@LisaSu) October 21, 2018

-Turns out, Abu Dhabi had just bought a 5% stake in Ferrari.
+Turns out, Abu Dhabi had recently bought a 5% stake in Ferrari.
 AMD sponsored Ferrari’s F1 team, as it does today, and the unlikely connection allowed AMD a pass right into the investment firm’s inner circle.

 “When Giuliano relayed his story to me,” Ruiz says. “he kept repeating, ‘È un miracolo.’
 I didn’t know about a ‘miracle,’ but the link through Piero Ferrari did sound like serendipity, a true blessing, and it reinforced something I had long suspected: Relationships really are all-important in business as in life.”

 It would take some time to finalise, but AMD’s execs managed to close the deal in Palo Alto in 2008.
 AMD was under significant pressure to finalise the deal, it had, after all, reported its seventh consecutive quarterly loss – some $1.2bn – that July.
 Ruiz claims to have sold Abu Dhabi on the idea that there were other players in the game.
 That had cranked up the pressure enough that eventually both companies agreed to the terms.

 The deal, announced on October 7, 2008, would create “The Foundry Company”.
 A company that would later become GlobalFoundries, and was worth nearly $5bn from the get-go, backed as it was by Mubadala Development and the newly-created ATIC, or Advanced Technology Investment Company.
 The deal would see AMD itself offload $1.2bn in debt and walk away with over $1bn in cash.
 Its annual cash flow went from losing $1bn to generating $600 million nearly overnight, saving it from financial ruin.